Monday, March 27, 2017

 supporting the weight of the heavy trolley pole base assembly.

 · Clerestory joint rib covers (“curved triangles”).
 These are solid mahogany and are used as anchors for the laminated curved joint strips at each light socket and corner.
-According to what we have found there should be 24 pieces (12 each left and right.
+According to what we found, there should be 24 pieces (12 each left and right.
 Overall dimensions: 7/8 in. mahogany, 8 ¼ in. long, and 4 ¼ in. at the top.
 The headlining is nailed into the edge with 5 or 6 brads.
-(In the middle of some of the arches box nails with heads were used and were extremely difficult to get out, causing damage to the strips.)
+(In the middle of some of the box nails with heads were used in the arches.
+They were extremely difficult to get out, causing damage to the strips.)

 All need some small ‘grafts’.